Browse A-Z

 • High-dose corticosteroids.

 • Immunosuppressive medicines (these medicines suppress the immune system).
-These medicines are used if you have severe lupus that is affecting the nervous system, kidney, or other organs.
+These medicines are used if you have severe SLE that is affecting your nervous system, kidney, or other organs.
 They may also be used if you do not get better with corticosteroids, or if your symptoms get worse when you stop taking corticosteroids.

 • Medicines most commonly used include mycophenolate, azathioprine, cyclophosphamide, and valcosporin.
 Because of its toxicity, cyclophosphamide is limited to a short course of 3 to 6 months.
 Rituximab (Rituxan) is used in some cases as well.